-What is the UAP?
+What is the Utrust Appreciation Program?

-What Does the Program Do?
+What is the Utrust Appreciation Program (UAP)?

 Aristotle cautioned us that nothing could be farther from the truth when he said, “Educating the mind without educating the heart is no education at all.”

-6. Improves Attendance.
+- Improves Attendance.
 People like to go to places where they feel appreciated.
 The attendance of both students and school employees improves when they are recognized for what they do and when they feel appreciated.

-8. Provides an Opportunity to Develop Skills and Showcase Talents.
+- Provides an Opportunity to Develop Skills and Showcase Talents.
 In preparing for each appreciation day, students are given opportunities to showcase artistic talent through the design and production of signs, posters, banners, cards and other creative ways.
 It gives them a chance to make announcements or short speeches, to sing, act in skits, write poems or jingles and deliver messages of appreciation in creative and dramatic ways.
 It challenges them to serve as reporters, photographers or videographers to publicize appreciation day activities.

 While Utrust provides sufficient ideas and suggestions for each employee appreciation day, students are consistently challenged to exercise their own creativity by going beyond what is suggested to personalize messages for a particular employee or employee group.

-9. Engages the Community in a Positive Manner.
+- Engages the Community in a Positive Manner.
 Leaders in every community recognize and appreciate the contribution schools and their employees make but they seldom adequately express that appreciation.
 Providing opportunities for parents and the community at large to acknowledge their appreciation significantly increases participation in such an effort.
 Hearing appreciation expressed from parents and community presents a major boost to school employees.

-10. Increases Positive Publicity and Public Support for Your School.
+- Increases Positive Publicity and Public Support for Your School.
 Schools and school systems in the Utrust Appreciation Program have found that local newspapers welcome stories about students doing things to recognize and express appreciation to school employees.
 Positive publicity increases dramatically as a result of this program.

 School Districts Not Members of Utrust